 Commercial business insurance is coverage that helps protect businesses against liabilities or damages that occur in their normal course of operations.
 This type of insurance can protect against everything from injuries that occur as a result of accidents, to patrons who get hurt on a business’s property, to employees who get hurt and can’t work as the result of a workplace accident.

-Clausen explains that commercial business insurance is often purchased in one of two ways: either as individual coverage or as a complete Business Owners Policy (BOP).
+Business owners can purchase commercial business insurance in two forms: individual coverage options for specific things or as a complete Business Owners Policy (BOP).

 A BOP is a set of coverages that are packaged to meet the specific needs of a business in a particular industry.
 For businesses that have standard needs, these products can be a great option.
 But, if you have special needs, then opting for individual coverages (sometimes purchased as add-ons) may make more sense.